- Identifying and responding to students in distress

 d.
 Procedures for creating and maintaining confidential files including creating records, security of records and retention of records.

-For quick reference, print out a copy of the documentation and communication summary.
+For quick reference, print out a copy of the documentation and communication summary in pdf.

 This guideline applies to individuals who are between sessions, recently graduated or have withdrawn from Carleton University and who have had previous contact with a service, are seeking service for the first time or who are referred by someone to on-campus services.
 While the university is not obliged to provide mental health services in these cases, staff and faculty who encounter these students are encouraged to follow the general protocol for identifying and responding to students in distress (see above).